michaelmrose/rdr/README.md

 Download binaries from releases.
 Building from source requires oracles new AOT compiler for jvm based languages [graal](http://www.graalvm.org) Be advised that it is extremely memory hungry.

+To build from source run lein native-image and copy the portable rdr executable to a location in path.
+Running make build will build with ionice to avoid dragging down the system and place the executable in ~/bin

 ## Usage

 ### Actions